syncfusion-content/winui-docs/winui/Funnel-Chart/Tooltip.md

 ![Tooltip label style customization in WinUI funnel chart](Tooltip_images/WinUI_FunnelChart_Label_style_customization_Tooltip.png)

-## Customizing tooltip using ChartTooltip attached properties

-### Aligning the Tooltip
+### Tooltip alignment

 The tooltip can be aligned with respect to the cursor position using the [`HorizontalAlignment`]() and [`VerticalAlignment`]() properties.

 **HorizontalAlignment**

+Toolip can be positioned horizontally left, right or center to cursor position.
 The following code example explains the positioning of tooltip to the left of the cursor.

 {% tabs %}